Azure Native V3: A Leaner, Faster SDK for Microsoft Azure

 Pulumi Azure Native provides direct access to the Azure Resource Manager API, making it hands-down the best infrastructure as code solution for Microsoft Azure.
 Unlike traditional providers that abstract away cloud APIs, Azure Native gives you more resource and property coverage compared to Terraform by directly mapping to Azure’s native REST API.
 This means:

-- Complete API coverage: 100% of Azure resources available in Azure Resource Manager
+- Complete API coverage: Access every Azure resource available in ARM

-- Advanced property support: Access to all resource properties, not just a subset
+- Advanced property support: Work with every resource property, not just a subset

 These improvements came about through our RFC process, where we explored various options to balance SDK size with the flexibility needed by advanced users.